wildbeard/wildbeard.app/content/blog/rpg-devlog-zero.md

 It is true, though; I did get let go on April Fool's Day.
 Imagine trying to explain that to friends and family on "prank day."
 Regardless, we're here now, so let's get **[Devlog 000]{.text-logo}** started.

 ### The Idea
 All games, good or bad, start with an idea.
 But this idea was not my own, and this is why the game is called "[Robert's RPG]{.text-logo}."
-Robert approached me and asked if I wanted to use their idea and make an idea of it.
+Robert approached me and asked if I wanted to use their idea and make game of it.
 After some back and forth, I said "Sure, it can't be that hard."

 [Robert's RPG]{.text-logo} is simple on paper: a 2D turn-based RPG Rougelite*.
 When you level, you are presented with a handful of options to choose from, like new skills or extra stats.
 When you beat a boss, you might get some gold, or you might get a legendary weapon.
 All in all, you have the chance to do really well or really poorly, and it is all thanks to RNG.